connectrpc/connectrpc.com/docs/curl-and-other-clients.md

 You can also [visit this URL](https://demo.connectrpc.com/connectrpc.eliza.v1.ElizaService/Say?encoding=json&message=%7b%22sentence%22%3a+%22I+feel+happy.%22%7d) in your browser.
 Unary RPCs can opt in to support HTTP GET with an option.
-For details, take a look at the [blog post](https://buf.build/blog/introducing-connect-cacheable-rpcs) introducing the feature, or at the [protocol specification](./protocol.md#unary-get-request) for Connect.
+For details, take a look at the [blog post](https://buf.build/blog/introducing-connect-cacheable-rpcs) introducing the feature, and at the [protocol specification](./protocol.md#unary-get-request) for Connect.

 ## fetch API